mrnz/mrnz.github.io/_posts/2016-09-28-two-fonts-in-one-word.md

 <p>Two things ware very inreresting to me.</p>

+<h2>First one</h2>

-<p>First one is a wee experiment which shows that it is possible to use two fonts in one tag - without any additional tags like SPAN.
+<p>is a wee experiment which shows that it is possible to use two fonts in one tag - without any additional tags like SPAN.
 See example below: </p>

 <h2 class="experiment">Experiment & fun</h2>

 <p>To achive this effect we need to import google fonts.
 One of them with additional query parameter - "text".
 This does that font deliver to us is just a subset, in this case it only contains one character.
-Then in css we can use our normal font stuck lik that:</p>
+Then in css we can use our normal font stuck like that:</p>

 <p>font-family: Lobster, 'Indie Flower'</p>

 <p>This mainly means: render first font for everything what first font is able to render - this case only one chatracter "&" and then fallback for everything on second font.
 Of course, this stack can be longer.
-This is a full example: </p>
+Here's a full example: </p>

 <div class="example">